narendra-aem/dc-demostore-cli/README.md

 # demostore

-Command line interface for Amplience Reference Storefront Architecture.
+Command line interface for Amplience Demo Store.

 ## Description

-**demostore** is a command line interface application to manage an installation of the Amplience Reference Storefront Architecture (demostore).
+**demostore** is a command line interface application to manage an installation of the Amplience Demo Store (demostore).

 Run `demostore --help` to get a list of available commands.